calico/baskerville/docs/transfer_human/transfer.md

   echo ${bam}
 done
 ```
-`Note`: when working with 10x scRNA data, the strands are flipped.
-Now `--filterRNAstrand forward` refers to the reverse strand, and `--filterRNAstrand reverse` refers to the forward strand.
+`Note`: When working with 10x single-cell RNA-seq data, the strands are flipped.
+In this case, `--filterRNAstrand forward` refers to the reverse strand, and `--filterRNAstrand reverse` refers to the forward strand.

 Or created unstranded BigWig files:
 ```bash